blq/mochikit/doc/rst/MochiKit/Random.rst

 ===========

 Random numbers and associated algorithms.
 The API is largely a subset of the Python random [1]_ module.
+Uses the Mersenne Twister [2]_ generator.

 Dependencies